deltasoftmx/AcademicNetworkServices/docs/SQL_DATABASE.md

 #### Exit codes

-* 1: Group does not exists.
-* 2: Permission does not exists.
+* 1: Permission does not exists.
-* 3: Permission already granted.
+* 2: Permission already granted.

 ### Add a tag to a group